 8. Senior leadership teams are typically not as diverse as they could be

-Be it gender balance, race or the balance between extraverts to introverts – the reality is that most top teams are not as diverse as they could and should be.
-Our experience in working with those teams that have managed to create diversity in membership suggests that they are either brilliant or terrible.
+Be it gender, race, or the balance between extraverts and introverts, most top teams are not as diverse as they could and should be.
+Our experience in working with those teams that have managed to create diversity in membership, suggests that they are either brilliant or terrible.
 There is no middle ground.
 The differentiating factor is the extent to which they have built capability to lead inclusively – lowering the cost of speaking out and raising the cost of silence.

 9. Executive development is mostly done at the individual level, not collective

-Many companies have exquisite high potential programmes, designed to accelerate the development of those that have been designated as having the potential to become future leaders of the organisation.
-We don’t take any issue with this – but we do take issue with the fact that in most organisations – development is done at the individual level, not collective.
+Many companies have exquisite high potential programmes, designed to accelerate the development of those who have been identified as having the potential to become future leaders of the organisation.
+We don’t take any issue with this – but we are concerned that in most organisations, development is done at the individual, not collective, level.
 Executives are groomed for individual brilliance.
-When we look outside business to those high performing teams in the health service, military and competitive sports – they all have one thing in common: they train together.
+When we look outside business to high performing teams in the health service, military, and competitive sports, they all have one thing in common: they train together.

 10. The major challenges are not in the individual parts but in the interconnections between them

 We work with very few top teams where the individuals are not exceptionally talented.
 They have worked seriously hard to get to where they are.
-Consequently, we often find situations where a team has brilliant individuals who are collectively, average.
-We believe that the challenges lie not with the individuals, but in the space between them, their stakeholders and their extended leadership teams.
+Consequently, a team often has brilliant individuals who are collectively average.
+We believe that the challenges lie not with the individuals, but in the space between them, their stakeholders, and their extended leadership teams.